 Thoughtfully planned book clubs position learning in the hands of the students and provide discussion tools students can use as they work out their responses to the book.

-We, at the Center for Professional Education of Teachers, provide approaches to professional development that bridge theory and practice to generate solutions that work for a multitude of schools.
+We provide approaches to professional development that bridge theory and practice to generate solutions that work for a multitude of schools.
 With that bridge in mind, enjoy the following as you think through your classroom’s book club possibilities!

 1. Generate excitement

 Reveal the book club idea, like a fun surprise, building anticipation about the “way we’re going to experience our next book together,” use pictures or video, have students create their own collage of what a book club might look like (imagine no limitations!).
 Draw from their collages when introducing the book club concept.

 While your book choice may be set, make as many other decisions as possible with your students: room setup, groupings (can they pair with one person and then you put the pairs together?), how the conversations flow (first we write, then we talk, then we create something in response...).
 You probably have all the pieces in mind.
 How much choice can you give the students on how those pieces are put together?

 What are your expectations?
 Will each student talk/write/facilitate a certain amount?
 Is there a rubric you design that students can use in their groups?
 What sort of assessments will there be along the way?
 What are the students' expectations?
 How will I know if I’ve done what I’m supposed to do in class on book club days?
 What if someone in the group isn’t doing their share?
 What if I didn’t read last night?
 How do I negotiate sticky relationships in the group?